r7uaz0n/jekyll-now/_posts/2017-7-17-Monday-July-17th.md

 ![IoT2.jpg](/images/IoT2.jpg)
 ![IoT3.jpg](/images/IoT3.jpg)

-- Checked out a tech happy hour Meetup at Upload which is new VR/AR community space.
-Had play with some VR stuff like Google Tilt Brush which is pretty amazing.
+- Checked out a tech happy hour Meetup at Upload which is new VR/AR community space in Marina Del Rey.
+I had a play with some VR stuff like Google Tilt Brush using the Oculus Rift and controllers which was pretty amazing.
 There was also a nice presentation on how VR is being used for in science.

-- Also attended AT&T Shape at Warner Bros Studios in Burbank last weekend.
+- I also attended AT&T Shape at Warner Bros Studios in Burbank last weekend.
 A lot of VR exhibits and presentations related to new technology and digital storytelling.

 ![attshape1.jpg](/images/attshape1.jpg)
 ![attshape2.jpg](/images/attshape2.jpg)